Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

     - *As a user, I want a logout function so I can end my session securely.* (1 point)
 - **Epic: Upload Photos (Production Worker)**
     - *As a Production Worker, I want to take pictures directly from the tablet* (5 pts) – connects the tablet camera to the app.
-    - *As a Production Worker, I want to select or enter the order number before upload* (2 pts) – ensures photos are linked to the correct order.
+    - *As a Production Worker, I want to select or enter the orderAggregate number before upload* (2 pts) – ensures photos are linked to the correct orderAggregate.
     - *As a Production Worker, I want to upload multiple pictures at once* (3 pts) – batch upload efficiency.
-    - *As a Production Worker, I want to see a list of my uploaded images for the current order* (3 pts) – a confirmation view.
+    - *As a Production Worker, I want to see a list of my uploaded images for the current orderAggregate* (3 pts) – a confirmation view.
     - *As a Production Worker, I want to delete wrongly uploaded images* (3 pts) – correct mistakes before QA review.
 - **Epic: Approve Photos (QA)**
-    - *As a QA Engineer, I want to view images attached to each order* (2 pts) – browse and inspect uploads.
+    - *As a QA Engineer, I want to view images attached to each orderAggregate* (2 pts) – browse and inspect uploads.
     - *As a QA Engineer, I want to approve or reject uploaded images* (3 pts) – to validate weld quality.
     - *As a QA Engineer, I want to add comments to image documentation* (1 pt) – annotate issues or approvals.
-    - *As a QA Engineer, I want to generate a preview of the QC report* (2 pts) – see the final report format before sending.
+    - *As a QA Engineer, I want to generate a preview of the QC reportAggregate* (2 pts) – see the final reportAggregate format before sending.
 - **Epic: Admin Management**
     - *As an Admin, I want to create and delete user accounts* (2 pts) – manage system access.
     - *As an Admin, I want to assign roles to users* (2 pts) – control permissions (e.g. QA vs Operator).
     - *As an Admin, I want to reset user passwords* (2 pts) – handle account recovery.
 - **Epic: System – Reports & Storage**
-    - *As the System, I want to save images and metadata in a database linked to the order number* (8 pts) – core data storage.
+    - *As the System, I want to save images and metadata in a database linked to the orderAggregate number* (8 pts) – core data storage.
     - *As the System, I want to auto-generate QC reports from approved images* (8 pts) – combine images/comments into a PDF.
-    - *As the System, I want to send QC reports to customers via email* (3 pts) – automatic report distribution.
+    - *As the System, I want to send QC reports to customers via email* (3 pts) – automatic reportAggregate distribution.

 ### Acceptance Criteria (Examples)

-- **Story: Upload Pictures (Production Worker):** Given a logged-in Production Worker on a tablet, when they activate the camera and take photos of an expansion joint, *then* the app should allow selecting or entering an order number and uploading all images. *And* each uploaded image is stored with its metadata (timestamp, user ID, order number)file-s5auxkkhgo6pcbnbuf98dd.
+- **Story: Upload Pictures (Production Worker):** Given a logged-in Production Worker on a tablet, when they activate the camera and take photos of an expansion joint, *then* the app should allow selecting or entering an orderAggregate number and uploading all images. *And* each uploaded image is stored with its metadata (timestamp, user ID, orderAggregate number)file-s5auxkkhgo6pcbnbuf98dd.
-- **Story: Approve/Reject Images (QA):** Given a logged-in QA user viewing an order’s gallery, when they approve or reject an image, *then* the system records this decision and updates the image status.
-Comments can be added, and the status (approved/rejected) is visible in the report previewfile-s5auxkkhgo6pcbnbuf98ddfile-s5auxkkhgo6pcbnbuf98dd.
+- **Story: Approve/Reject Images (QA):** Given a logged-in QA user viewing an orderAggregate’s gallery, when they approve or reject an image, *then* the system records this decision and updates the image status.
+Comments can be added, and the status (approved/rejected) is visible in the reportAggregate previewfile-s5auxkkhgo6pcbnbuf98ddfile-s5auxkkhgo6pcbnbuf98dd.
-- **Story: Generate QC Report (System):** Given a set of approved images and QA comments for an order, when a report is generated, *then* the system produces a formatted PDF containing all images and comments, ready to be sent to the customerfile-s5auxkkhgo6pcbnbuf98dd.
+- **Story: Generate QC Report (System):** Given a set of approved images and QA comments for an orderAggregate, when a reportAggregate is generated, *then* the system produces a formatted PDF containing all images and comments, ready to be sent to the customerfile-s5auxkkhgo6pcbnbuf98dd.
 - **Story: Create User (Admin):** Given an Admin on the user management screen, when they create a new user with a role, *then* the user appears in the user list with the correct role assignment.
 The new user can log in with credentials, and their role controls their access level

 ### Burndown Chart Tracking Plan